fiskaltrust/release-notes/portal/portal-sprint-96.md

 ## Rollout Platform

 ### Rollout planning in public preview (DE)
 With this sprint we are establishing a new baseline for the future rollout experience.
-Since the main purpose of portal is to make the rollout as easy as possible we have thought about how we can make things easier.
+Since the main purpose of fiskaltrust.Portal is to make the rollout as easy as possible we have thought about how we can make things easier.
 One of the main areas of improvement that we identified is the purchasing and asigning of products to connected PosOperators.
 In the past this involved several steps and a pretty complicated process that was error-prone.
 With the new Planning feature of the Rollout Management we hope that we can improve this.

 Starting by today users should see a new navigation element Rollout Management with a submenu Plan.
 When navigating to this page there is an easy 4-steps process to perform the rollout for as many outlets as needed.